bestwave1212/simplest_homelab/README.md

 - reboot
 - Check that driver in use is vfio-pci and not ahci, it works currently only because I have 1 Sata so I can disable all Sata controllers, to choose which sata to passthrough follow this guide : https://gist.github.com/kiler129/4f765e8fdc41e1709f1f34f7f8f41706

+#backup
+When backup is restored, add PBS server to LeBon storage and create a scheduled backup